Fundamentally there is no point to being alive. People live. They don’t dwell on its pointlessness.

 Meaninglessness has implications.
 One is that there is no God.
 I can’t prove it.
 Nor can I prove that there is no Santa Claus or tooth fairy.
 By the time of adolescence one accrues enough experience of life to relegate these concepts to charming myth.
 It is experience of life – awareness of natural process – that relegates God to myth.

 Is existence due to will (the will of God)?
 If there were a God, is he interested in the trivial foibles of human affairs?
-These ideas are simply too primitive for a mature, reasonably educated person to embrace.
+The idea of God embedded in these questions is simply too primitive for a mature, reasonably educated person to embrace.

 Medieval battles were preceded by fervent appeals of the combatants to God.
 “May God grant me victory over my enemy.”
 Was the outcome determined by the appeals?
 Surely not.